jan-scholz/voicebot/README.md

 The `run-docker-env` target expects a `.env` file in the root directory to set the environment variables (e.g. Azure API keys).

+### Azure Deployment

+The [Deployment Guide](docs/deployment.md) explains how to build the docker image in a dedicated registry and deploy it to Azure App Service.

 ### Release